Jump to page content

 Scope

 These pages do not cover all British pylon types, nor will they ever.
-All depicted types are 132 kV, 275 kV or 400 kV.
+Most depicted types are 132 kV, 275 kV or 400 kV.
 Coverage of 275 kV and 400 kV types is extensive albeit incomplete.
 Most 132 kV types are now covered to varying degrees.
-Inclusion of 33 kV and 66 kV types is pending some way to refer to them in a practical manner.
+For the most part, inclusion of 33 kV and 66 kV types is pending some way to refer to them in a practical manner, although types exist for which drawings have not yet been recovered.
 T-pylons are not covered here.

 Guide